 Facing a weakened FARC, the Santos government begins peace negotiations with the group in 2012, yet negotiating without an effective ceasefire.
 In the post-peace process period, the relationship between rebel attacks and increased support in congress subsides.
-Though the government's policy shift resulted in it no longer benefiting from the increased right-wing support, rally effects seem to have persisted, allowing the incumbent government to pursue its new policy of achieving a peace settlement with the rebels.
+Though the government's policy shift resulted in it no longer benefiting from the right-wing-support, rally-'round-the-flag effects seem to have persisted, allowing the incumbent government to pursue its new policy of achieving a peace settlement with the rebels.
 Rally effects are likely to have allowed Santos to pursue the peace process without a ceasefire: in the absence of this incumbent advantage, attacks by the rebel group would have weakened the government (as suggested by the diff-in-diff results) and potentially jeopardized the negotiations.